wantingmao01/amazon_auto_signin/README.md

 4. Run it in terminal and enjoy auto sign in!

 ## Something to notice
-This repo may only fit a specific verson of the webpage, ex. the sign in bar is at a particular place.
-For my own experience, if you get on amazon for multiple times in a small time period, amazon may lead you to another version of its webpage.
+This repo may only fit a specific verson of the webpage.
+For instance, the sign in bar is at a particular place.
+For my own experience, if you get on amazon for multiple times in a small time period, you may be led to another version of its webpage.